Tramadol: Veterinary medicine

 Tramadol was the most common opioid prescribed by American veterinarians from 2014 to 2019; however, usage has declined in subsequent years due to more recent evidence suggesting that dogs do not metabolise tramadol into O-desmethyltramadol effectively.
 As metabolisation of tramadol relies on cytochrome P450 enzymes, it is species dependent and even individual genetics can have a profound impact on the efficacy of tramadol.
 A 2021 meta-analysis of tramadol use in dogs found that although tramadol was more effective than nalbuphine and codeine, it was less effective than methadone, COX inhibitors and multimodal analgesia with poor evidence to support the use of it is an analgesic for dogs.
 The mean alveolar concentration sparing effect of tramadol is negligible and with a high likelihood of rescue analgesia being required thus tramadol monotherapy is not recommended for the dog.
-One study looking at tramadol and meloxicam administered preoperatively provided no benefit compared to meloxican given alone.
+One study looking at tramadol and meloxicam administered preoperatively provided no benefit compared to meloxicam given alone.
 Another study looking at cimicoxib versus tramadol for long-term post-operative pain following a tibial-plateau-levelling osteotomy found that although the level of analgesia was similar cimicoxib resulted in better mobility and a lower incidence of hock oedema.
 These studies and other evidence suggest that non-steroidal anti-inflammatory drugs provide superior analgesia to tramadol in dogs.

 Tramadol is more effective in cats although oral tramadol is poorly tolerated leading to low compliance.
 A transdermal gel was formulated to address this but plasma concentrations were undetectable.
 In cats oral tramadol at 6 mg/kg provides equivalent analgesia to intramuscular tramadol at 4 mg/kg.
 One study comparing tramadol to meperidine found tramadol to be more effective at providing analgesia for cats undergoing ovariohysterectomy.
 A study looking at treatment of osteoarthritis in geriatric cats found owner-reported improvements but also significant adverse effects.
-Reported adverse effects of tramadol include: diarrhoea, dysphoria, anorexia, tachycardia, pyrexia, tachypnoea, and increased levels of sertonin leading to agitation.
+Reported adverse effects of tramadol include: diarrhoea, dysphoria, anorexia, tachycardia, pyrexia, tachypnoea, and increased levels of serotonin leading to agitation.
 Tramadol has the potential to cause serotonin syndrome when administered alongside serotonin re-uptake inhibitors, monoamine oxidase inhibitors, and tricyclic antidepressants.

-In horses tramadol is ineffective by itself.
+In horses, tramadol is ineffective by itself.
 Two studies looking at intravenous tramadol found it provided no thermal or mechanical antinociception, another study looking at oral tramadol for chronic laminitis found it provided minimal analgesia, and another study looking at intraarticular tramadol found it provided no post-operative analgesia following arthroscopy; however, when administered with paracetamol (acetaminophen) tramadol provides short-acting mechanical antinociception and when administered with ketamine oral tramadol provides adequate analgesia for chronic laminitis.
 Based on this evidence tramadol is not recommended to be provided on its own for analgesia in horses.